jhlau/acceptability_prediction/README.md

 Description
 ===========
 In acceptability prediction, the task is to predict the acceptability of a given sentence.
-To do this, our methodology first trains unsupervised language models on raw text corpus, and then computes 'test' sentence probabilities using the trained models.
-To map these sentence probabilities to acceptability, several functions are used to normalise sentence length and word frequency.
+Our methodology first trains unsupervised language models on raw text corpus, and then computes 'test' sentence probabilities using the trained models.
+To map sentence probability to acceptability, several functions are used to normalise sentence length and word frequency.

 Implementation of the following models are provided: